Collabora Online for Kubernetes

 ingress: className: "haproxy"

-helm install --create-namespace --namespace collabora collabora-online ./kubernetes/helm/collabora-online/ -f my_values.yaml
+helm repo add collabora https://collaboraonline.github.io/online/ helm install --create-namespace --namespace collabora collabora-online collabora/collabora-online -f my_values.yaml

 NodePort